Deploy a Container update

 There is an alternative option for deploying containerized updates:

-You can explore other types of updates available by extending the Mender client in the Update Modules category in the Mender Hub community platform.
+You can explore other types of updates available by extending the Mender Client in the Update Modules category in the Mender Hub community platform.

 We welcome contributions to improve this documentation.
 To submit a change, use the Edit link at the top of the page or email us at .